amazon-science/application-eval-data/README.md

 The file `application-eval-data_2025-02.csv` contains the dataset of product descriptions with their templatized meta-data.

 ## The License
 The data is published under the CC BY 4.0 license.
-Please cite this github repository or the associated arXiv paper when using the data.
+Please cite this github repository when using the data.

 ## Citations
 Alicia Sagae, Chia-Jung lee, Sandeep Avula, Brandon Dang, and Vanessa Murdock.
 "RAI Assessment of LLMs with Granular Application Data".
 Github repository: https://github.com/amazon-science/application-eval-data.
 2025.